-COLORADO SPRINGS — Thursday's Bear Creek Fire renewing concerns of the wildland-urban interface, or WUI, defined as areas where human improvements are built close to or within natural terrain and flammable vegetation.
+COLORADO SPRINGS — November 2020's Bear Creek Fire renewing concerns of the wildland-urban interface, or WUI, defined as areas where human improvements are built close to or within natural terrain and flammable vegetation.

 In 2018, the Colorado State Forest Service said about half of all Coloradans live in areas at risk for wildfires, and 2.9 million live in WUI areas, a number that continues to rise.